-Its lush countryside, rivers, local life and rich history make Hau Giang a great weekend getaway.
+Hau Giang with its lush countryside, rivers, local life and rich history, is a great weekend getaway.

 Hau Giang is located at the heart of the Mekong Delta, around 240 km southwest of Ho Chi Minh City.
 Blessed with a not-too-hot, not-too-cold tropical climate and fertile riverine alluvial soil, Hau Giang is a top regional rice producer.
 Here below are some of its major attractions.

 A corner of Lung Ngoc Hoang nature reserve in Hau Giang Province

 Located in Phung Hiep District, the 2,800 hectare complex is one of the most diverse natural reserves in the Mekong Delta.

 One of the best ways to explore the reserve is by boat, floating down the river, surrounded with lush green trees stretching along the banks, and water cabbage and moss covering the water surface.

 Located about 9 km from Vi Thanh Town, capital of Hau Giang, Vi Thuy cajuput forest in Vi Thuy District is the largest eco-tourism area in Hau Giang.

 Besides its tranquil and mesmerizing scenery, Vi Thuy forest represents the unique Mekong Delta wetland ecosystem, making it the great home to many fresh water species, as well as birds.
 The fertile soil here is great for growing fruit trees.